uit-cosmo/xblobs/README.md

 - `average_mass`: average blob mass
 - `size`: blob size over time

-other blob parameters are straight forward to implement
+other blob parameters are straightforward to implement

 ## Parallelization
 Blob detection is parallelised across any number of dimensions by `dask-image`.